oknet/atsinternals/CH01-EventSystem/CH01S01-Engine-and-SM.en.md

 We should design the sub-system in the followings:

 - Wheel Sub-System
-  - A system to keep the wheel running
+  - A system to keep the wheel running (Wheel SM)
-  - A interface to start the system
+  - A interface to start the system (Wheel Processor)
 - Cooling Sub-System
-  - A system to trigger the the air conditioning compressor
+  - A system to trigger the the air conditioning compressor (Cooling SM)
-  - A interface to control the system
+  - A interface to control the system (Cooling Processor)

 At last, the passenger(s) and the driver control State Machine respectively
 - The driver knowns we are still not arrived and step on the accelerator to run the wheel